Edited by Grace Deveney

 Curator Grace Deveney’s illuminating insights into Quarles’s work reinforce its power and vitality and illuminate why this young painter is making waves in the contemporary art world.

-The exhibition Christina Quarles is presented at the Museum of Contemporary Art, Chicago April 17 – August 29, 2020
+The exhibition Christina Quarles will be presented at the Museum of Contemporary Art, Chicago March 13 – August 29, 2021

 Published by Museum of Contemporary Art, Chicago and Prestel